jmablog/pandoc-worksheets-template/README.md

 ## Credit

 The html template used is gently adapted from the [GitHub Pandoc HTML5 template](https://htmlpreview.github.io/?https://github.com/tajmone/pandoc-goodies/blob/master/templates/html5/github/GitHub-Template-Preview.html) from the [pandoc-goodies](https://github.com/tajmone/pandoc-goodies) repository by Tristano Ajmone.

+Pandoc lua filters are inspired and adapted from examples given in the Pandoc [lua filters GitHub repo](https://github.com/pandoc/lua-filters).